alexstouffer/alexstouffer.github.io/content/project/classicvws.md

 ---
-title: "Classic VW Restorations"
+title: 'Classic VW Restorations'
 date: 2021-04-15T19:14:07-08:00
 hero: ../../images/ClassicVWs.JPG
-draft: false
+draft: true
 authors:
   - Alex Stouffer
 ---

 ## Project Overview

 [This Project](http://classicvws.shop) was created for a local auto shop specializing in Classic Volkswagons out of Fullerton CA. Classicvws.shop is built on WordPress using the popular site builder plugin Elementor Pro, and is hosted on an AWS EC2 Instance using the Bitnami Wordpress AMI.

 ### Development

 1. Created a custom post type for projects as a plugin using a GenerateWP template.
 2. Activated Elementor license and updated stock templates for archive lists and single pages.
 3. Created a custom front page template based off Adobe XD design approved by client.